rmp135/sql-ts/README.md

 }
 ```

-## propertyOptionality
+### propertyOptionality

 Determines whether properties are optional.
-Valid options are `optional` (all properties are optional), `required` (all properties are required) and `dynamic` (optionality will be determined by whether the column has a default value or is a primary key).
+Valid values are `optional` (all properties are optional), `required` (all properties are required) and `dynamic` (optionality will be determined by whether the column has a default value or is a primary key).
 Default `optional`.

 ```json
 {